CACFP Administrative Manual Section 2.2

 - Any age for a person with disabilities, if the majority of the enrolled persons in care are children 18 years old or younger.
 DCH providers and center staff must substantiate that a person is disabled by obtaining a medical statement signed by a recognized medical physician.

-In ADCs, adults must be 60 years of age or older, or functionally impaired, as described below:
+- In Adult Day and Health Care Centers, adults must be 60 years of age or older, or functionally impaired, as described below:

 - Goals and objectives of the planned care;